pnitijarasrat/note/overview.md

 - Make report for Marketing
 - Storing data in DB from Operation ( all cost related ) for Finance and Marketing or whatever
-- Make a report from the DB
+- Make a report from the DB ( need data scientist ? )

 > ## Current Questions